 How the SILC is established and SILC autonomy is assured.

-The Nevada SILC is established through an Executive Order signed by Governor Sandoval September 5, 2017.
+The Nevada SILC is established through Executive Order 2017-12 signed by Governor Sandoval September 5, 2017.
 The Order establishes the SILC as a council that may be incorporated as a private, non-profit entity, but not as an entity within a State agency.
 Currently, the SILC is not established as a non-profit; so, Aging and Disability Services Division, the current DSE, under the Nevada Department of Health and Human Services distributes the SILC’s Part B federal grant, working closely with the SILC to ensure an expedient process.
 Members are Governor-appointed by SILC endorsement and per the new SILC indicators and assurances (est. 2017) the DSE formally agrees to the SILC’s autonomy by signing this document.

 5.2 SILC Resource plan